kyleboas/tacticsjournal.com/_posts/opinion/2024/05/2024-05-02-psg-protecting-the-left-for-each-long-ball-from-borussia-dortmund.md

 ---
 layout: post
-category: opinion
 date: 2024-05-02 11:00 UTC
 title: "PSG protecting the left for each long ball from Borussia Dortmund"
 categories:
+- "opinion"
+tags:
+- "Borussia Dortmund"
+- "PSG"
 - "Champions League"
 - "Ligue 1"
 - "Bundesliga"
-tags:
-- "Borussia Dortmund"
-- "PSG"
 image: "https://i.imgur.com/j5mItJT.jpeg"
 tweet: "Luis Enrique says PSG kept Nuno Mendes back in the rest-defense to protect 'the left side and allow a 2v1 against Bradley Barcola to be in position for each long ball' from Dortmund.
 A lot of responsibility was placed on Dembélé out-of-possession."
 ---